-While there is no material seasonality which impacts J.A.
-Martin, in FY2021, the business continued to be impacted by operational disruptions caused by lockdowns attributable to the COVID-19 pandemic.
-This has resulted in delays to the commencement of several projects and restricted access to clients' sites, resulting in slower completion of scheduled works and hence revenue recognition.
-Through the implementation of workplace health and safety best practices and adherence to public health directives, J.A.
-Martin has mitigated the impact of the pandemic to some degree, however the additional costs and operational inefficiencies caused have adversely affected profitability margins.
+In FY2022, Kenshaw Solar continued to be impacted by operational disruptions caused by absenteeism and supply chain disruption attributable to the COVID-19 pandemic.
+This has resulted in delays to the execution and completion of several projects and restricted access to clients' sites, resulting in slower completion of scheduled works and hence revenue recognition, and higher costs in delivering contracted goods and services.
+Through the implementation of workplace health and safety best practices and adherence to public health directives, Kenshaw Solar has mitigated the impact of the pandemic to some degree, however the additional costs and operational inefficiencies caused have adversely affected profitability margins.